Sihali Kalan

 In the 2011 census the village had a population of 1,261 in 234 households.

 The local language is Rajasthani.
-The two main political parties, as nationally, are the INC and the BJP.
+The two main national political parties are the INC and the BJP.

 The area of the village is 561 hectares.
-There is a small co-educational state school here, the Government Secondary School Sihali Kalan, and a temple of Baba Kundan Das Maharaj Ji.
+There is a small co-educational state school in the village, the Government Secondary School Sihali Kalan, and a temple of Baba Kundan Das Maharaj Ji.
 The "Dhuna" of Baba Kundan Das Maharaj Ji is a place to visit.
 Liquor is offered to the temple "Dhuna".
 Every day, many devotees hand over the liquor bottles to the Baba Kundandas Ji Maharaj "Dhuna", and about one-third of the bottle is returned to each devotee as prasāda.

 The village is adjacent to a mountain.
 At the peak of this mountain, there is a temple of Lord Hanuman.